ehetherington/libtinylogger/guide/examples.md

 It is also a handy reminder for getting the thread id's using the ps command.

 ### xml.c
-A short example using the xml message format.
+A short example using the XML message format.
 The format is specified by Appendix A: DTD for XMLFormatter Output in https://docs.oracle.com/javase/10/core/java-logging-overview.htm